Ankita moves to final round, Ramkumar bows out of Australian Open Qualifiers | Sports-Games

-In the women's singles qualifiers being held in Dubai, Ankita overcame a second-set lapse to win 6-2 2-6 6-3 in the second round against the Ukrainian.
+In the women's singles qualifiers being held in Dubai, the 180th ranked Ankita overcame a second-set lapse to win 6-2 2-6 6-3 in the second round against the Ukrainian.

 It is Ankita's sixth attempt to crack the singles main draw of a Grand Slam and she is now just one win away from creating history.